Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Dissection Girl

-Junji Ito’s a master of body horror.
-He isn’t just satisfied by people dying.
+Junji Ito is a master of body horror.
+He isn’t satisfied with people simply dying.
 Instead, he often distorts, warps, and twists them.
-This is not merely visible in their ultimate demise, but also in the way people change over the course of his stories.
-People who start out by looking normal, even beautiful, become haunting, sick versions of themselves or turn insane as their sanity shatters.
+This is visible not only in their ultimate demise, but also in how people change over the course of his stories.
+Characters who start out looking normal, even beautiful, become haunting, sick versions of themselves, or go insane as their sanity shatters.

-Two of Junji Ito’s greatest examples of body horror are Dissection Girl and Uzumaki.
+Two of the strongest examples are Dissection Girl and Uzumaki.
 The first features a disturbed woman who wishes to be dissected.
-Her wish is ultimately granted at the end of the story and showcases one of Junji Ito’s most fantastically disturbing panels.
-For it is revealed that it’s not only her mind that was heavily distorted but also her body.
-Uzumaki, on the other hand, is a three volume masterpiece about a small town haunted by spiral.
-Over the course of the story, many of its inhabitants become obsessed with spirals and are warped and twisted until their bodies represent the spiral in various horrible ways.
+Her wish is ultimately granted at the end of the story, culminating in one of Junji Ito’s most fantastically disturbing panels.
+It is revealed that not only her mind but also her body is heavily distorted.
+Uzumaki, on the other hand, is a three-volume masterpiece about a small town haunted by spirals.
+Over the course of the story, many inhabitants become obsessed with spirals and are warped and twisted until their bodies reflect the spiral in various horrible ways.

-Junji Ito’s brand of body horror is always a disturbing delight to look at and one that often renders his characters almost unrecognizable.
+Junji Ito’s brand of body horror is always a disturbing delight to look at, and it often renders his characters almost unrecognizable.

 Mental Horror